Ivar the Boneless

-Later saga tradition makes Ivarr one of the sons of Ragnar Hairy-breeches.
+Later saga tradition makes Ivarr one of the sons of Ragnar Hairy-breeches (or Lothbrok).
 According to this account, Ivarr and his brothers invaded Northumbria to take a bloody revenge on its king, Ælle, for the killing of their father.

 Although the Great Army continued to campaign in England, Ivarr is not mentioned in English sources after 870 and probably spent the remainder of his career around the Irish Sea.
 His death is recorded in Irish annals in 873.
 He was remembered as the founding father of the royal dynasty of the Viking kingdom of Dublin, and his descendants at various points also ruled in other parts of Ireland, Northumbria and the Isle of Man.